thealgor/Algorithms/TIPS.md

 1. For Getting Integer Length
 int length = Math.log10(1000)+1 (Integer length).
-2. For Filling Arrays with a particular value:
+2. For Filling Arrays with a particular value Arrays.fill(arr,0);
-Arrays.fill(arr,0);
-3.Library to Sort an Array:
+3.Library to Sort an Array
-Arrays.sort(arr)4.Always use Math.min:
+Arrays.sort(arr)4.Always use Math.min
-int min = Math.min(min,curr); //instead of if else 5.Typical Max value and min value used: int min= Integer.MAX_VALUE; int max = Integer.MIN_VALUE;
+int min = Math.min(min,curr); //instead of if else 5.Typical Max value and min value used int min= Integer.MAX_VALUE; int max = Integer.MIN_VALUE;
 6.Variable Names:
 boolean used.boolean found. long from, long to int i,j,k.
 If already used, use p1, p2,p3 int x,y,z – only for loops.
 You can also write for and if statement in one line.